SEPIA-Framework/SEPIA-Framework.github.io/app/README.md

 ## Release History

+### v0.12.1 beta - 2018.08.04

+- Added official support for custom speech recognition via settings menu (ASR engine, ASR server).
+See SEPIA STT-Server in GitHub for more info.
+- Fixed a bug where the swipe areas were broken after returning from a frame-view and settings menu was open
+- Fixed a minor bug in the data interface

 ### v0.12.0 beta - 2018.07.19

 - Added Cordova NativeStorage plugin to make on-device storage more reliable (iOS and Android)